thesunkid19/blog/_posts/2018-12-14-RL-davidsilver.md

 # Lecture 7: Policy Gradient Method

-In the lecture 6, we use an approximator to learn value functions ($V(S)$&$Q(S,A)$), from these, we infer the policy.
+In the lecture 6, we use an approximator to learn value functions ($V(S)$&$Q(S,A)$), from that we infer the policy.
 In this lecture, we will directly parameterize the policy by a distribution.
 Using value function approximation (value-based) perform poorly in partially observable enviroment or state aliasing (in that, different states that appear similar but require different responses so that we cannot infer just a deterministic policy).

 **Optimising policy using object function J**: We define a objection function and base on some search methods (like GD, evolution search,...) to find $\theta$ that achieve optimal policy $\pi(\theta)$.